 Free Pincushion Patterns

-Use these free patterns to fashion quick and easy pincushions for yourself and your sewing friends!
+Use our free patterns to fashion quick and easy pincushions for yourself and your sewing friends!

 Compose a duo of pincushions featuring plus signs in varying sizes.